mokshadharma/llm-instructions/test-decomposition-plan-writing-guide.md

 - **GUD-600**: Task descriptions must describe exactly one action to perform.
 Never include negations like "DO NOT DO THIS YET" or conditional clauses that contradict the main action.
 If a task is preparation for future work, describe what IS to be done now.
 - **GUD-700**: Plans must not reference line numbers for code that will be modified, moved, or deleted.
 Identify code by unique characteristics (class name, function name, decorator string).
 Line numbers are valid only for initial analysis where the file is read-only.
+- **GUD-800**: Tasks within each phase must be ordered by dependency.
+If task B requires task A's output (e.g., files must exist before they can be registered), task A must precede task B. Review each phase's task sequence for dependency violations.

 ## 2. Implementation Steps